wiffair/Dug/README.md

 ***NB:** The '+' options are NOT case sensitive.*

-* This is the first list item.
-* Here's the second list item.

-    I need to add another paragraph below the second list item.

-* And here's the third list item.

 ### Output Format:
 There are three options for the output format:
 * CSV: